Amul Thapar: Service as district court judge

 On May 24, 2007, President George W. Bush nominated Thapar to the United States District Court for the Eastern District of Kentucky seat vacated by judge Joseph Martin Hood.
 The American Bar Association rated Thapar Unanimously Well Qualified, with one committee member abstaining.
 Thapar was confirmed by the Senate on December 13, 2007.
 He received his commission on January 4, 2008.
 According to the Trump administration, that appointment made Thapar the first United States federal judge of South Asian descent.
-His service on the district court terminated on May 30, 2017, upon elevation to the United States Court of Appeals for the Sixth Circuit.
+His service on the district court terminated on May 30, 2017, upon elevation to the court of appeals.

 Thapar began his career "First in Ohio as a line prosecutor pursuing drug dealers, gang members, and terrorist financiers.
 Then in Kentucky as a U.S. attorney and a trial judge known for his work ethic, writing, and teaching: he covered 3 far-flung courthouses in his own district (Covington, London, and Pikeville), volunteered to hear additional cases in Texas and on the Sixth and Eleventh Circuits, wrote award–winning opinions, and lectured regularly at UVA, Vanderbilt, Yale, Harvard, and other top schools."

 As a district court judge, Thapar heard cases in Covington, Kentucky outside of Cincinnati, as well as in London and Pikeville.
 While on the bench, Thapar has served as an adjunct professor at Vanderbilt University Law School, University of Virginia School of Law, and Northern Kentucky University.
 He has been an invited guest at Federalist Society programs.

 Thapar is known for his folksy and engaging writing style that is meant to be understood by everyday people.
 In an opinion about amount in controversy requirements holding that the amount was "exactly one penny short of the jurisdictional minimum of the federal courts" (Freeland v.
 Liberty Mut.
 Fire Ins.
 Co., 632 F.3d 250, 252 (6th Cir.
 2011)), Thapar wrote about the humble penny, which "tend[s] to sit at the bottom of change jars or vanish into the cracks between couch cushions."
-In another case, Thapar explained that if the owner of a bar "promised to pour [a] man a glass of Pappy Van Winkle" – a rare high-end bourbon – "but gave him a slug of Old Crow [a much lower-priced bourbon] instead, well, that would be fraud."
+In another case, Thapar explained that if the owner of a bar "promised to pour [a] man a glass of Pappy Van Winkle but gave him a slug of Old Crow instead, well, that would be fraud."